 So much good happened to me over the last ten years.
 I got my driver’s license.
 I graduated high school.
-I got my Associates Degree.
+I got my Associates’s Degree.
 I settled near the University of North Texas—and got into their Bachelor of Social Work program.
-I listened to over 52,400 minutes worth of music on Spotify.
-All wonderful things!
+I listened to over 52,400 minutes worth of music on Spotify— all wonderful things!

-In the midst of my struggles with several chronic health conditions (including Ehlers-Danlos syndrome and Postural Orthostatic Tachycardia Syndrome), I was also grappling with an eating disorder.
+Amid my struggles with several chronic health conditions (including Ehlers-Danlos syndrome and Postural Orthostatic Tachycardia Syndrome), I was also grappling with an eating disorder.
 For me, this involved going into partial hospitalization and intensive outpatient programs several times over the last six years.
-In treatment, I was offered group therapy; individual therapy; sessions with a dietitian; structured, monitored meal and snack times up to six times per day; and more.
+In treatment, I was offered group therapy; individual therapy; sessions with a dietician; structured, monitored meals and snack times up to six times per day; and more.
 At times, I was in treatment eleven hours per day, seven days per week.
 Treatment and recovery have provided some of the most difficult, yet rewarding, experiences of my life.